AitorRodriguez990/ng-default-avatar/README.md

 # ng-default-avatar
-AngularJS directive to set a default avatar with initials if user has not avatar image:
+AngularJS directive to show an user avatar.
+Set a default avatar with initials if user has not avatar image.

-    <password-generator field="passwordField"></password-generator>

 ## Demo
 See the [demo page](https://aitorrodriguez990.github.io/ng-default-avatar/demo.html) with directive working.